Rapptz/discord.py/docs/migrating.rst

     - Note that this method will return ``None`` instead of :class:`StageChannel` if the edit was only positional.

-- :meth:`StoreChannel.edit`

-    - Note that this method will return ``None`` instead of :class:`StoreChannel` if the edit was only positional.

 - :meth:`TextChannel.edit`

     - Note that this method will return ``None`` instead of :class:`TextChannel` if the edit was only positional.